-A rehab project can include everything from replacing structural elements, straightening a roof, and replacing the roof covering, repairing water damage, and replacing electrical components.
+A rehab project can include replacing structural elements, straightening a roof, replacing the roof covering, repairing water damage, and replacing electrical components.

-To bring up the value of the property, rehab includes tearing down of walls and putting in an extension for a bedroom or addition of bathroom as well.
+You can bring up the property’s value by rehab works, including tearing down walls and putting in an extension for a bedroom or the addition of a bathroom.

-Chances are for a full rehab; you will need to engage a local contractor well versed with the law of the land.
+Chances are, for total rehab, you will need to engage a local contractor well versed with the law of the land.

-To Rehab Smart, you will have a quote for an actual cost of repair before you put your money down on the auction property.
+You will have a quote for an actual repair cost to Rehab Smart before putting your money down on the auction property.

 You don’t want to have your money tied up in a property you haven’t sold.

-A good sales plan includes staging, using the right local agent who knows the market value of your new rebab, prospecting new home buyers, and closing deals.
+A good sales plan includes staging, using the right local agent who knows your new rebab’s market value, prospecting new home buyers, and closing deals.

 By the time the home is ready for the market, you should sell and sell fast.

-When obtaining a mortgage becomes difficult and complicated for new homebuyers, they may look for a home to rent instead.
+When obtaining a mortgage becomes complicated for new homebuyers, they may look for a home to rent instead.

-During the recession, many residential and commercial properties see their properties go “underwater” with foreclosures at all-time highs.
+Many residential and commercial properties see their properties go “underwater during the recession,” with foreclosures at all-time highs.

 When they can’t afford to buy, they will rent first.